 By day, Anthony is a Product Manager at Khan Academy in Silicon Valley.
 By night, he runs and writes for Cinema Escapist.
 Anthony has an intellectual fascination with East Asian politics and totalitarian regimes like North Korea and East Germany.
 His favorite films include Empire of the Sun, Yi Yi, and The Fog of War.

-Richard Yu, Asia Editor and Founding Contributor
+Richard Yu, China & Asia Editor and Co-Founder

-Jordan Li, Contributor
+Jordan Li, Staff Writer